AN/APQ-120 radar family: AN/APQ-117

-AN/APQ-117 terrain following and attack radar, developed from earlier AN/APQ-109, with terrain following capability added.
+AN/APQ-117 was a terrain following and attack radar, developed from earlier AN/APQ-109, with terrain following capability added.

 AN/APQ-120

-A fully solid-state radar developed from AN/APQ-117, the AN/APQ-120 radar was much more compact than its predecessors, allowing it to fit into the nose along with the cannon, and the radar was later integrated into AN/AWG-14.
+The AN/APQ-120 was a fully solid-state radar derived from the AN/APQ-117, which was much more compact than its predecessors, allowing it to fit in the nose alongside the cannon, and it was later integrated into the AN/AWG-14.